Kesh-web/Assignment-3-Part-1-NGINX/README.md

 sudo chown -R webgen:webgen /var/lib/webgen
 ```

+### Explanation of Setting Ownership Options

+`-R`
+ command changes the ownership of `/var/lib/webgen` and all files and subdirectories within it, making sure that all files in the directory are owned by the `webgen` user and group.

 ## Task 2:
 To start the first step would be creating the service file `generate-index.service` that would run the `generate_index` script.